XingyuZhou989/blog/_posts/2024-02-18-DP-FTRL-and-matrix-factorization-(IV).md

    Optimizing the choice of $$B = 1/\epsilon$$, yields regret as $$O_{\delta}\left(\frac{1}{\epsilon \sqrt{T}}\right)$$.

+<div class="divider"></div>

+**Update Sep.
+23, 2024:** While attending TPDP this year, [Yu-Xiang Wang](https://cseweb.ucsd.edu/~yuxiangw/) mentioned a very nice view that puts DP-FTRL as an intermediate point between two extreme points (see also Section I.2 in Rachel Redberg's [paper](https://arxiv.org/pdf/2401.00583)).
+One end point in the spectrum is DP-SGD where i.i.d noise is added at each iteration, while the other end point is objective perturbation where fully correlated noise is added (i.e., identical noise).
+Thus, DP-FTRL is an intermediate point where some degree of correlation in the noise exists (as shown in [Fig. 4.1](#correlated)).
+As suggested by Yu-Xiang, given that both two points (DP-SGD and objective perturbation) can achieve a good performance (even optimal), it gives us hope that DP-FTRL can also achieve an optimal performance.

 [^1]: One subtlety here is that gradients in $$\bG$$ in model training is adaptive rather than fixed.
 However, as shown in [[DMRSG22]](https://arxiv.org/pdf/2202.08312.pdf), for the Gaussian mechanism, it suffices to consider the non-adaptive one.